jpswade/jpswade.github.io/_posts/2010-12-01-find-the-ip-address-of-a-seized-website.md

       NS52.DOMAINCONTROL.COM
 </pre>

-Now, here&#8217;s what you do to find the right IP:
+Now, here's what you do to find the right IP:

 > [user@server~]$ nslookup torrent-finder.com NS51.DOMAINCONTROL.COM